Top Menu

 seashells wall art and summer decor

 Well, there you have it.
-Tons of mistakes, but hopefully this can give you an idea of what not to do if you ever try something like this in the future. ;)
+Tons of mistakes, but this can give you an idea of what not to do if you ever try something similar in the future. ;)

-In my book, this was an expensive project mainly because of the grout.
-3 quarts: $30 + 1 gallon $28 - Three starfish around $10 - I had all the other materials, but if you don't, it can go up and above $100.
-Perhaps it would be more manageable for a smaller frame, mine was 30" x 35".
+This was an expensive project in my book mainly because of the grout.
+Three quarts: $30 + 1 gallon $28—Three starfish around $10 - I had all the other materials, but it can go up to and above $100 if you don't.
+Perhaps it would be more manageable for a smaller frame; mine was 30" x 35".

 Enjoy what you read today?